-The first section of their protocol covers their theology of ministerial ethics which, while helpful for leaders themselves, holds one area of concern, which is the stress placed on the respect in which leaders should be held ("While no arbitrary rank is held by our leaders, pastors and other ordained leaders are worthy of respect and attentiveness by virtue of the confidence placed in them, resulting in ordination and a call to specific ministries of leadership.
+The first section covers their theology of ministerial ethics which, while helpful for leaders themselves, holds one area of concern, which is the stress placed on the respect in which leaders should be held ("While no arbitrary rank is held by our leaders, pastors and other ordained leaders are worthy of respect and attentiveness by virtue of the confidence placed in them, resulting in ordination and a call to specific ministries of leadership.
 "Obey your leaders and submit to them, for they are keeping watch over your souls and will give an account.
 Let them do this with joy and not with sighing—for that would be harmful to you" (Heb.
 13:17).
 This is a problematic statement in matters of abuse, because it teaches as an obligation the very factor which makes abuse possible - authority of the church leaders over the members.
 Section III is the code of ethics for ministers (abuse ethics are dealt with specifically in items H-J, T and V).
 Section IV details the process for dealing with complaints.
-However, because of the frequent biblical references in Section II, though I have included the complete text of the site I have made it possible to skip straight to section IV - the procedures for dealing with complaints.
+However, although I have included the complete text of the site, because of the frequent biblical references in Section II I have made it possible to skip straight to section IV - the procedures for dealing with complaints.
 Click here to do this.

 ETHICS IN MINISTRY RELATIONS 1996*